USA

 • Phase down of the production and consumption of hydrofluorocarbons (HFCs) by 85% over the next 15 years.
 The annual mitigation potential is calculated as a range of between two mitigation potential trajectories for HFC emissions:

-• The second one is based directly on the annual HFCs consumption caps defined in the AIM Act (U.S. Environmental Protection Agency, 2021a).
+• The second is based directly on the annual HFCs consumption caps defined in the AIM Act (U.S. Environmental Protection Agency, 2021a).
 We then calculated the mitigation potential against the baseline scenario.

 Latest publications